RealChoki/Owlie/README.md

 ### Key Features
 1. **Constructive Guidance**: Assists students by offering hints and pseudocode rather than solving problems outright.
 2. **Mode-Specific Assistance**:
-   - **General Mode**: Answers only course-relevant questions, avoids advanced topics not covered in lectures, and provides concise hints for debugging.
-It uses course-specific lecture transcripts and Moodle content from the specefic course to ensure accurate information, mitigating hallucinations.
+   - **General Mode**: Focuses on course-relevant questions, avoids advanced topics not covered in lectures, and provides concise hints for debugging.
+It leverages lecture transcripts and Moodle content for accuracy.
-   - **Quiz Mode**: Evaluates student understanding through tailored questions created by the professor, covering the full scope of student needs and knowledge required for the course.
+   - **Quiz Mode**: Evaluates student understanding through tailored professor-created questions.
-3. **Interactive Learning**: Tracks student progress and adapts tasks based on areas of difficulty, ensuring a personalized learning experience.
+3. **Interactive Learning**: Tracks student progress and adapts tasks based on areas of difficulty, ensuring a personalized experience.
-4. **Contextual File Upload**: Allows students to upload files, adding context to their queries and enhancing the assistant's ability to provide relevant guidance.
+4. **Contextual File Upload**: Enhances the assistant's ability to provide relevant guidance by allowing students to upload code files for analysis.
-5. **Usage Throttling**: Implements a throttling mechanism with limited "hearts" per student query, encouraging thoughtful interactions.
-Hearts regenerate over time, promoting intentional use and fostering independent problem-solving.
+5. **Usage Throttling**: Implements a throttling mechanism using "hearts" for queries, encouraging thoughtful and independent problem-solving.

 ---

 ### Use Cases

 #### **General Mode**
-1. **Debugging Assistance**: Hints or points at potential error causes in code without revealing solutions or explicitly identifying the issue.
+1. **Debugging Assistance**: Offers hints or points out potential error causes in code without revealing solutions.
-2. **Independent Problem-Solving**: Encourages students to solve programming tasks independently by offering guidance that fosters critical thinking and conceptual understanding.
+2. **Independent Problem-Solving**: Encourages critical thinking by guiding students to solve programming tasks on their own.
-3. **Concept Clarification**: Explains programming fundamentals in a simple, beginner-friendly way, tailored for first-semester students and aligned with lecture materials.
+3. **Concept Clarification**: Explains programming fundamentals in simple, beginner-friendly terms, tailored for first-semester students.
-4. **Course-Specific Answers**: Provides information strictly aligned with the course content.
-Avoids irrelevant topics and notifies students when a topic exceeds the scope of the course or is too advanced before providing a response.
+4. **Course-Specific Answers**: Aligns responses strictly with course content, avoiding irrelevant or advanced topics.
-5. **Moodle-Course Specific Answers**: Responds to questions directly related to the Moodle course by leveraging approved content through function calling.
+5. **Moodle-Specific Answers**: Answers questions related to Moodle course content by retrieving information through APIs.

 #### **Quiz Mode**
-1. **Instructor-Approved Questions**: Uses a curated set of instructor-approved questions to ensure alignment with the syllabus and reinforce key exam concepts.
+1. **Instructor-Approved Questions**: Uses a curated set of questions aligned with the syllabus.
-2. **Adaptive Support**: Adapts to student struggles by offering follow-up questions, hints, or additional exercises to clarify challenging topics until the student understands the given topic.
+2. **Adaptive Support**: Provides follow-up questions and hints based on student struggles.
-3. **Progress Tracking**: Tracks completed and remaining subtopics dynamically, providing clear progress updates to ensure comprehensive coverage of the subject.
+3. **Progress Tracking**: Tracks completed and remaining subtopics dynamically to ensure comprehensive coverage.
-4. **Dynamic Question Adjustment**: Adjusts question difficulty based on performance, presenting more challenging problems after successfully answering multiple questions in a row and simpler ones when the student struggles.
+4. **Dynamic Question Adjustment**: Modifies question difficulty based on performance, balancing challenges with support.

 ---